 “What is meant by not casting off the conditioned?
 It means not forgetting great compassion, not renouncing great pity; giving profound expression to the mind of comprehensive wisdom and never forgetting it; teaching and converting living beings without ever wearying; being constantly mindful of the four methods of winning people and applying them in season; guarding and upholding the orthodox Dharma without thought for life or limb.
 It means to work tirelessly to plant the roots of goodness; to keep the will at all times fixed on expedient means and the transfer of merit to others; to seek the truth without ever slacking, to preach the truth without ever stinting.
 It means diligently making offerings to the Buddhas; intentionally entering the realm of birth and death with no feelings of fear; facing all types of honor or disgrace without thought of joy or sadness; not viewing with contempt those who have yet to learn and respecting the learned as though they were the Buddha himself.
 It means arousing correct thoughts in those sunk in earthly desires, but without unduly prizing one’s own desire to be free of passion.
 One should not cling to one’s own desire [for emancipation], but instead applaud others’ desire [for emancipation].

-“It means looking on meditative states [dhyana or samadhi] as though they were a form of hell, but on the realm of birth and death as though contemplating a garden.
+“It means looking on the form and the formless realms as though they were one of the hells and on the realm of birth and death as though contemplating a garden.
 It means viewing those who come seeking instruction with thoughts of how one may be a good teacher.
 It means renouncing things and [instead] thinking about how to acquire comprehensive wisdom.
 It means seeing those who violate the precepts and rousing thoughts of how to save them.

 “It means thinking of the paramitas as one’s father and mother, thinking of the elements of the Way as one’s retinue of followers.
 It means working ceaselessly to nourish the roots of goodness.
 It means using the adornments of other pure lands to complete a buddha land of one’s own.* It means practicing unlimited charity and thereby acquiring auspicious physical characteristics.
 It means putting aside all evil and purifying body, mouth, and mind.
 It means dwelling in the realm of birth and death for countless kalpas, ever valiant in mind.
 It means listening to the immeasurable virtues of the Buddha.
 It means never flagging in determination.
 It means using the sword of wisdom to cut down the thieves of earthly desires, going beyond the realm of skandha, elements, and the senses.
 It means shouldering the burden of living beings and bringing them to permanent emancipation.
 It means employing great assiduousness in driving back and vanquishing the armies of the Evil One.
 It means constantly seeking to practice the wisdom that is without discriminating thought, the true aspect of Dharma.
 With regard to worldly things, it means lessening desires, knowing what is enough; with regard to unworldly things, it means tirelessly seeking them, yet not rejecting the things of the world.